 Duties: The Chair and Vice Chair shall exercise their functions in a fair and neutral manner, allowing all Members equal treatment for their comments and proposals, and shall not favor one side over another in any matter (except that the Chair and Vice Chair may indicate their own position during discussion and voting on the matter).
-The Chair and Vice Chair shall have no personal liability for any activities of the Forum or its Members or Interested Parties.
+The Chair and Vice Chair shall have no personal liability for any activities of the Forum or its Members.

 The Chair or the Vice Chair may sign correspondence, applications, forms, Letters of Intent, and Memoranda of Understanding relating to projects with standards bodies, industry groups, and other third parties, but shall have no personal liability therefor.

 4.2 Finances